shijistar/enum-plus/README.md

 ---

-#### 😟 Naming conflict?
+#### Handling Name Conflicts?

-Here are some edge cases for using enums.
-As seen from the above examples, we can quickly access enum items through `Week.XXX`, but what if the key of an enum item conflicts with the name of an enum method?
+When working with enums, a common edge case occurs when an enum item's key conflicts with built-in method names.
+While we typically access enum values through `Week.XXX` notation, complications arise when these keys overlap with enum methods.

-We know that there are methods like `label`, `key`, `toSelect` on the enum type.
-If they have the same name as an enum item, the enum item's value has a higher priority and will override these methods.
-But don't worry, you can access them under `items`.
+The enum library provides several utility methods like `label`, `key`, and `toSelect`.
+When an enum item shares a name with these methods, the enum item takes precedence, effectively overriding the utility method.
+However, this doesn't mean you lose access to those methods - they remain available through the `items` collection, ensuring all functionality is preserved regardless of naming conflicts.
 Please refer to the code example below:

 ```js
 const Week = Enum({